osh-labs/OSH-Monitor/CONTRIBUTING.md

-# Contributing to SEN66-Dosimetry
+# Contributing to OSH-Monitor

-Thank you for your interest in contributing to SEN66-Dosimetry!
+Thank you for your interest in contributing to OSH-Monitor!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct